"Mademoiselle Russo a tout mon admiration."

 Pupil of both Franco Scala and the legendary Lazar Berman at the International Piano Academy "Incontri col Maestro", she also studied with Alicia de Larrocha in Barcelona.

-During current season 15/16 Ms. Russo has been also invited to perform in the new ADDA Auditorium in Alicante (Spain), in Groningen (de Oosterpoort) en Den Hague (Festival Classique) in Holland.
+Ms. Russo has been recently invited to perform in the new ADDA Auditorium in Alicante (Spain), in Groningen (de Oosterpoort) en Den Hague (Festival Classique) in Holland.

-In the last season 14/15 she has performed in Spain, Italy, Belgium, Holland, Germany.
-Her 2014 USA West Coast tour culminated in a very acclamed recital at the sfSound’s Microfestival of Contemporary Piano Music in San Francisco.
+Her 2014 USA West Coast tour culminated in a very acclamed recital at the sfSound’ Microfestival of Contemporary Piano Music in San Francisco.
 In the United States she has also performed in Cleveland, Los Angeles, Houston, New York, both as soloist and with orchestra.

 She collaborated with renowned conductors such as: John Axelrod, Umberto Benedetti Michelangeli, Susanna Mälkki, David Stern, Fabio Mastrangelo, Alexander Liebreich, Marc Andreae, Misha Damev, Ovidiu Balan and Michel Tilkin.

-Her recent soloist appearances with orchestra include: concerts with the Netherlands Philharmonic Orchestra, a tour in France with l’Orchestre National of the Pays de la Loire, Düsseldorfer Symphoniker, deFilarmonie van Vlaanderen, Münchener Kammerorchester.
+Her recent soloist appearances with orchestra include concerts with the Netherlands Philharmonic Orchestra, a tour in France with l’Orchestre National of the Pays de la Loire, Düsseldorfer Symphoniker, deFilarmonie van Vlaanderen, Münchener Kammerorchester, Thüringen Philharmonie.

 She has been also guest soloist with the Kiev National Symphony Orchestra, Orchestra da Camera di Mantova, Klassische Philharmonie, Orchestra Sinfonica del Teatro San Carlo, Houston OrchestraX, Orchestra da Camera della Toscana, Brandenburgisches Staatsorchester Frankfurt, Craiova Symphony Orchestra, Orchestra Sinfonica della Provincia di Bari.